"Chinese street meals": Learn the way to make delicious pot-stickers two approaches 1

 1½ tsp salt, divided

-1 head inexperienced cabbage (about 1 lb), rinsed, finely chopped
+One head of inexperienced cabbage (about 1 lb), rinsed, finely chopped

 four scallions, thinly sliced